Jan & Karen Tetteroo

 - philosophers and wise men or wise women

 Modern druids are no longer the aristocrats of their communities as they were in the past.
-Studying druidry and becoming a druid however is a demanding effort even in the modern age.
-A druid in the old age would be an apprentice of a senior druid for 18 years.
+Studying Druidry and becoming a druid, however, is a demanding effort even in the modern age.
+In the past, a druid would be an apprentice of a senior druid for 18 years.
 Lots of the skills they would be taught are learned in traditional schools today.
-Nowadays the druid education is a path usually taken after leaving school.
+Nowadays druid education is a path usually taken after leaving school.
 It is a path of personal development that explores the functions of the druids of old.
 One can follow from one to three consecutive grades: bards, ovates, and druids.
-Each grade precedes the earlier.
-So a druid is also a bard and an ovate, but a bard can remain bard if he or she wishes.
-Both men and women can become druids.
+Each grade precedes the earlier one.
+So a druid is also a bard and an ovate, but a bard can remain a bard.

 The three grades

-During the bardic grade, you are introduced to all the basic concepts of druidry.
+During the bardic grade, you are introduced to all the basic concepts of Druidry.
 Walking through the cycle of the year and connecting with nature.
 It contains a series of personal spiritual development stages revolving around artistry and presenting.
-You are stimulated to pick up a musical instrument, to sing, to write, to speak in public and are given the knowledge of performing ritual- and celebratory ceremonies for weddings, births and funerals.
+You are stimulated to pick up a musical instrument, sing, write, speak in public and are given the knowledge of performing ritual- and celebratory ceremonies for weddings, births and funerals.

-The ovate grade brings you knowledge of healing, herbs, the spirit world an divination.
+The ovate grade brings you knowledge of healing, herbs, the spirit world and divination.
 You are a medicine man a soothsayer and a traveller between this world and other worlds.
 Indigenous tribes would refer to a shaman.
-In that perspective you could easily say that an Ovate is a Celtic Shaman
+In that perspective, you could easily say that an Ovate is a Celtic Shaman

 The last stage of your druid education leads you through the grade with the same name.
 A path preparing you to explain myths, explore philosophical ideas and act as an advisor to chieftains, kings and common people.